 Highlights of OECD Week will include a keynote speech by Prime Minister of Denmark, Mr. Lars Løkke Rasmussen, Chair of the Ministerial Meeting, on Wednesday 7 June.
 It will be followed by the launch of the OECD’s twice-annual Economic Outlook.
 Other media events are set out below.

 Watch the MCM final press conference

 Watch the Forum webcast

-Browse the news releases, speeches and statements
+Browse the latest news releases, speeches and statements available

 A full list of briefings is available below.
-Last updated: 2 June 2016.
+Last updated: 8 June 2017.